simao-ferreira/dotfiles/DOCS/README.md

 There are as usual several options already installed. `vim` and `nano` are already in Mi3.

 For a windowed text editor Mi3 brings `mousepad`, however gnome-editor `gedit` is a reliable option.
-Out of the box spellcheck is not working.
+Out of the box spellcheck is not working on gedit.
 Some missing languages or conflict  with the languages installed.
 Gedit uses `enchant` which act as a fronted for several spell checkers, some of those being `Hunspell`, `MySpell`, `Ispell` and `Aspell`.
 In `pamac` it's possible to install more packages, for example, `aspell-en` and `aspell-de`, this will add English and German spell checkers.